Zeioth/compiler.nvim/README.md

 ## Roadmap

 * Command `CompilerRedo` to re-run the last selected action.
 This comes handy for languages with many options like python or ruby.
+* BUGFIX: Support for projects/languages that need to pass multible files to the compiler.
+* Advanced test cases for multi file projects.